SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 14, 2024]</h1>

-> What's New?: "Inventory Controller, Inventory UI and ItemUI script"
+> What's New?: "Inventory Desciption Script"
-- Introduction of the inventory System.
+- Access the item's (Name, Image, Quantity and Description)
-- Player can now open the inventory by pressing the (B) key.
+- Which can be shown when clicked

 > IK Script:
 - No Changes

 > Movement Script:
-- Added a required component, PlayerInvCPL Script (Inventory Controller)
+- No Changes

 > Falling State Script:
 - No Changes